drodil/depspector/README.md

 - `--only-new`: Show only new issues found in this scan, excluding issues from cached packages (useful for incremental analysis).
 - `--offline`: Disable analyzers that require network access (CVE, cooldown, dormant, reputation).
 Useful for environments without internet access or to speed up scans.
 - `--ignore-issue <id...>`: Ignore specific issues by their ID (can be specified multiple times).
 Issue IDs are displayed in brackets after each finding.
+- `--concurrency <n>`: Maximum number of concurrent package analyses (defaults to number of CPU cores).
+- `--json <path>`: Output the analysis report as JSON to the specified file.
+- `--yaml <path>`: Output the analysis report as YAML to the specified file.

 ## Performance

 Depspector includes several optimizations for faster scanning:

+- **Native Performance**: Written in Rust and compiled to native code for maximum speed.
 - **Package Caching**: Caches both the fact a package was scanned and its findings.
 If a package's `package.json` is unchanged, its previous results are reused in the report (not silently dropped) and the code is not re-parsed.
 - **Parallel Analysis**: Package-level analyzers and file-level analyzers run in parallel to maximize performance.
 - **Configurable Cache Directory**: Use `cacheDir` in configuration to control where cache files are stored (useful for CI environments).